Get Started with Date Formats in R

 R is reading it as letters and numbers rather than dates that contain a value that is sequential.

-# View data class for each column that we wish to plot class(boulder_precip$DATE) ## "character" class(boulder_precip$PRECIP) ## "numeric"
+# View data class for each column that you wish to plot class(boulder_precip$DATE) ## "character" class(boulder_precip$PRECIP) ## "numeric"

-R tries to plot EVERY date value in our data, on the x-axis.
+R tries to plot EVERY date value in your data, on the x-axis.
 This makes it hard to read.
 But also it makes it hard to work with the data.
-For instance - what if we wanted to subset out a particular time period from our data?
-We can’t do that if the data are stored as characters.
+For instance - what if you wanted to subset out a particular time period from your data?
+You can’t do that if the data are stored as characters.

 PRECIP data is numeric so that variable plots just fine.

 Convert Date to an R Date Class

 date column, which is currently stored as a character to a

 date class that can be displayed as a continuous variable.
 Lucky for us,

 date class.
 You can convert the